 Our Middle School is designed to provide a college preparatory curriculum to its students and meet their changing physical, social, and academic needs.
 In middle school, students are making the transition from child to young adult.
-They must embrace life and its questions from a new perspective and must grow in their maturity, independence, and responsibility.
+They are learning to embrace life and its questions from a new perspective and will grow in their maturity, independence, and responsibility.
 Our program is designed to give students the skills necessary for higher learning, to help them grow in their ability to organize knowledge, cooperate in groups, and gain independence.
 Our teachers are aware of and address the unique spiritual needs of this age as well.
 Inductive Bible studies help our middle school students grow in their faith and knowledge of the truth.
 Throughout the middle school years students will be exposed to enrichment opportunities, will start to earn high school credits, and will begin to explore together with their parents pathways for their future learning and success.

 THE STUDENT EXPERIENCE

 Our sixth and seventh graders enjoy 4 days of rigorous classroom based instruction and a fifth day of rich directed independent study.
 They also have the option to complete their fifth day lesson plans under the direction of a certified teacher.
 Our eighth graders enjoy 5 days of rigorous classroom based instruction.
 In the classroom, higher order thinking skills will be engaged and developed through hands-on experiments, class discussions, small group projects, and large group work.
 Teachers will work with students to help them develop study and life management skills.
 Homework will be assigned each night to practice concepts introduced in class, and Fridays will be devoted to additional challenge opportunities, individual research and group projects, literature and history readings, test preparation, and personal and family devotional time.